 The Natural Living School is also a full service natural build and design company.
 We help homeowners manifest their dream of building and living in a natural home constructed to code.
-If you are interested in our services please see the contact page and email us, or call us.
+If you are interested in our services please see more information here.

-Pablo & Lauren Loayza, Designers, Builders and Directors of Ananda’s Natural Living School
+Pablo Loayza, Designer, Builder, and Director of The Natural Living School

 In the joys and challenges of raising a family, we are faced with the struggle of meeting our economic needs and still having a healthy life and healthy family.
 In order to ease the burden we have chosen to simplify our lives and now wish to share our experiences and help others do the same.
 Join us in creating affordable housing for a community of people striving to live simply, in balance with nature and spirit.